MileHacker Logo

 Landmarks Overview

-• Binh Tay Market: A sprawling economic center with distinctive architecture.
+• Binh Tay Market: A sprawling commercial hub with distinctive architecture.

-• Thien Hau Temple: An ancient, atmospheric Chinese temple focused on the sea goddess.
+• Thien Hau Temple: An ancient, atmospheric Chinese temple dedicated to the sea goddess.

-• Quan Am Pagoda: An ancient, revered Chinese Buddhist temple.
+• Quan Am Pagoda: An ancient, revered Chinese A buddhist place of worship.

 • Cha Tam Church: A Catholic church blending European Gothic with subtle Chinese influences.